-Operated by the Singapore Canoe Federation (SCF), Paddle Lodge provides a range of kayaks for rental.
+Operated by the Singapore Canoe Federation (SCF), Paddle Lodge offers a range of kayaks for rental.
 Kayak orientation programmes as well as the personal skills star award course are also taught by SCF at the Paddle Lodge and Kallang Water Sports Centre.

-Note: SCF also operates Paddle Lodge at Pandan Reservoir
+Note: SCF also operates Paddle Lodge at Pandan Reservoir.

 From $15 per hour